COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Officials reported another spike in cases on January 6, 2022, with the province reporting 503 new COVID-19 cases and 109 recoveries, leaving 4,059 known, active cases.
 There are now four people in hospital.
 Jerry Earle, the President of NAPE, which represents health-care workers in the province, spoke to VOCM on January 6, 2022, and stated "around 1,000 health-care workers are in isolation due to COVID-19 exposures".
 The Department of Education extended online learning for the following week, with another decision to be made on January 13, 2022.

 Dr. Janice Fitzgerald announced on January 7, 2022, that the province is reporting 480 new COVID-19 cases and 168 recoveries, leaving 4,370 active cases.
-Fitzgerald also announced one new death; a woman in her 60's who resided in the Central Health region.
+Fitzgerald also announced one new death; a woman in her 60s who resided in the Central Health region.

 Health and Community Services announced on January 8, 2022, that the province is reporting 412 new COVID-19 cases and 118 recoveries, leaving 4,664 active cases.
 There are still four people in hospital.

 The ministry tweeted on January 9, 2022, that there were 367 new COVID-19 cases, 87 recoveries, and six people in hospital.
 There are now 4,944 active cases.

 On January 10, 2022, health officials reported 455 new COVID-19 cases.
 However, the Department of Public Health stated in a news release that between December 29, 2021, to January 6, 2022, testing capacity at the provincial laboratory was exceeded.
 As a result, the province sent swabs out-of-province to be tested for COVID-19.
 The out-of-province laboratory confirmed 680 historical cases, and those cases were added to the caseload released January 10, 2022, for a grand total of 1,135.
-Minister Haggie stated the province sent approximately 3,000 swabs out-of-province for testing, and those results should arrive between January 10 and January 11.
+Minister Haggie stated the province sent approximately 3,000 swabs out-of-province for testing, and those results should arrive between January 10 and 11.
 There were also 122 new recoveries, and two new deaths.
-The deaths were both in the Eastern Health region and over the age of 70 years.
+The deaths were both in the Eastern Health region and over the age of 70.
 There are now 5,955 active cases.

 Officials reported 427 new COVID-19 cases on January 11, 2022, along with 494 recoveries.
 Due to the testing backlog and having to send swabs out-of-province for testing between December 29, 2021, to January 6, 2022, officials are also reporting an additional 323 historical COVID-19 cases, for a total of 750.
 There are five people now in hospital due to COVID-19 and the province is reporting 6,211 known, active cases.